mzahana/indoor-nav-at-risclab/off-board_control_via_udp_wifi_connection.md

 ```sh
 set ip localport 2000
 ```
-set the host ip and port as before.
+set the host IP and rempte port as before.